'Rosa damascena portlandica bifera' rose Description

 Damask Perpetual, Portland.

 Red.
-Strong, damask fragrance.
+Mild to strong, damask fragrance.
+10 to 15 petals.
 Average diameter 3.25".
-Medium to large, semi-double to double, borne mostly solitary, cluster-flowered bloom form.
+Medium to large, semi-double (9-16 petals), borne mostly solitary, cluster-flowered bloom form.
 Spring or summer flush with scattered later bloom.
+Leafy sepals buds.

 Mike Lowe says Duchess of Portland is a Damask Perpetual and assigns it a date of 1782...